 Apply For Your AdvancePoint Loan Today!

-Your Personal Credit Score Can Impact Bad Credit Business Loans
+Your Personal Credit Score Can Impact Getting a Business Loan

 Both traditional lenders and alternative business lenders look not only at the business credit scores of the business but also the personal credit report of the small business owner because it is a key indicator of willingness to repay behavior.
-Whether it’s personal loans or business loans made to small businesses, the data shows lenders that this metric is a key indicator of repayment — especially with bad credit business loans.
+Whether it’s personal loans or business loans made to small businesses, the data shows lenders that this metric is a key indicator of repayment.
 The interest rate of the small business loan may also be affected due to that bad credit.

 If you’re credit score crazy like we are at AdvancePoint Capital, this is a source of information related to what’s evaluated by credit reporting agencies in your personal credit FICO score.

-The bottom line about bad credit business loans is that although you don’t need a minimum credit score, the better the business owner’s personal credit history, the more business loans and options available from online lenders.
+The bottom line about business loan with bad credit is that although you don’t need a minimum credit score, the better the business owner’s personal credit history, the more business loans and options available from online lenders.